abyx/octopress/source/_posts/2012-03-01-notes-from-the-agile-practitioners-2012-improving-your-tdd-workshop.markdown

 - testing
 ---

+{% blockquote Corey Haines, Improving Your TDD %}
-> If you write a test and it passes, the question is if the previous step was too big.
+If you write a test and it passes, the question is if the previous step was too big.

-> The DRY principle doesn't talk about code, but knowledge.
+The DRY principle doesn't talk about code, but knowledge.

-> Clever is never something to be proud of in your code.
+Clever is never something to be proud of in your code.

-> - Corey Haines
+{% endblockquote %}

 A couple of days after [attending the code retreat](http://www.codelord.net/2012/02/28/notes-from-the-israeli-software-craftsmanship-group-code-retreat/) facilitated by him, I was fortunate to attend Corey Haines's “[Improving Your TDD](http://agilepractitioners2012.com/conference-program/corey-haines-improving-your-tdd/)” workshop at the [Agile Practitioners 2012](http://agilepractitioners2012.com/) conference.
 These are some of my notes from the day.